univention/univention-keycloak-app/docs/keycloak-migration/migration-procedure/oidc.rst

 ===================================================

-This section gives a general idea about the migration of services that use :program:`Kopano Konnect` as :term:`OIDC Provider` for the authentication to :program:`Keycloak` as :term:`OIDC Provider`.
+This section gives a general idea about the migration of services that use :program:`OpenID Connect Provider` as :term:`OIDC Provider` for the authentication to :program:`Keycloak` as :term:`OIDC Provider`.

 The general approach for the migration includes the following:

 * Install the latest version of the :program:`Keycloak` app in the UCS domain.

-* Get an overview of all the services that use :program:`Kopano Konnect` and their settings.
+* Get an overview of all the services that use :program:`OpenID Connect Provider` and their settings.

-* Create an :term:`OIDC RP`, the client, in :program:`Keycloak` for every service that uses :program:`Kopano Konnect` as :term:`OIDC Provider`.
+* Create an :term:`OIDC RP`, the client, in :program:`Keycloak` for every service that uses :program:`OpenID Connect Provider` as :term:`OIDC Provider`.

 * Change the |OIDC| settings in the services to use :program:`Keycloak` as :term:`OIDC Provider` and validate the setup.